DUDE24x7/CiviCRMNginx1/README.md

 # CCTask

-#create an AWS ubuntu server
+#create an AWS ubuntu 16.04 server add rule to security group type = all tcp & source = anywhere

 #Copy the script below and run it after accessing the server from SSH